coverclock/com-diag-codex/README.md

 I have also run the client and server unit tests programs talking between the x86_64 and the ARMs, each using Codex built against their "native" versions of OpenSSL, as a demonstration of interoperability.
+This use of an X86_64 server with ARM clients is a typical IoT configuration on the kinds of stuff on which I typically work.

 ## Contact